 In Berlin, the current vocational training course started in August 2021.
 The start of the next course is planned for October 2023.
 The focus of this vocational training is on body-oriented therapy methods and the performative process in drama therapy on the basis of a Systems-oriented approach.

-In the Ruhr area (Witten), the start of the next vocational training course was postponed to March 2022 due to corona.
+In the Ruhr area (Witten), the start of the vocational training course started in 2022 due to corona.
 Here the training focuses on the clinical application of drama therapy with adults, children and adolescents.